-MON 89034 and NK603 each contains a single DNA insert with a single copy of the introduced DNA fragment, and this at different loci in the maize genome.
-In their progeny, each fragment is inherited as a single gene in a Mendelian fashion.
-As the parental maize lines used in the traditional cross to produce MON 89034 $\times$ NK603 are inbred lines that are homozygous in the MON 89034 and NK603 introduced traits, both of the inserted fragments are inherited by the MON 89034 $\times$ NK603.
+- 1. the Cry1A.105 and the Cry2Ab2 insecticidal proteins which provide protection from feeding damage caused by the European corn borer (ECB, Ostrinia nubilalis), the Mediterranean corn borer (MCB, Sesamia spp.) and other lepidopteran insect pests, - 2. the CP4 EPSPS protein, derived from Agrobacterium sp. strain CP4, which provides tolerance to glyphosate.
+Commercialization of MON $89034 \times NK603$ will therefore provide substantial benefits to growers by limiting yield losses from insects feeding damage and by limiting weed pressure, while reducing the risk from insecticide use to humans and the environment.
+2. Information on the sequences actually inserted or deleted a) The copy number of all detectable inserts, both complete and partial MON 89034 and NK603 each contains a single DNA insert with a single copy of the introduced DNA fragment, and this at different loci in the maize genome in their progeny.
+Each fragment is inherited in a Mendelian fashion.
+As the parental maize lines used in the traditional cross to produce MON $89034 \times NK603$ are inbred lines that are homozygous in the MON 89034 or NK603, both of the inserted fragments are inherited by MON $89034 \times NK603$.
 The presence of these inserts in the hybrid was confirmed through Southern blot analysis.

-Therefore, MON $89034 \times NK603$ contains both of the parental inserts, as they were present in the parental MON 89034 and NK603. b) In case of deletion(s), size and function of the deleted region(s) Not applicable.
+Therefore, MON $89034 \times NK603$ contains both of the parental inserts, as they were present in MON 89034 and NK603. b) In case of deletion(s), size and function of the deleted region(s) Not applicable.

-Part II - Summary Regulation (EC) No 1829/2003 MON 89034 × NK603 14